Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-The maximal CP asymmetry \eqref{epsmax}, and therefore the lower bound on the heavy neutrino mass $M_1$, depends on the measured value of $m_\text{atm}$.
+The maximal $CP$ asymmetry [Eq.~\eqref{epsmax}], and therefore the lower bound on the heavy-neutrino mass $M_1$, depends on the measured value of $m_\text{atm}$.
 What can one say without knowing the result from atmospheric neutrino oscillations?
-In this case the Planck mass and the Fermi scale still yield the neutrino mass scale $m_*$ (see Eq.~\eqref{mstar}), which determines the normalization of $\mt$ in the efficiency factor $\kappa_f$ \eqref{kappaf}.
-From the full efficiency factor \eqref{fullkappa} one can then determine the maximal baryon assymetry as function of $\mt$ and $m_3$, which is reached at $\mt \simeq 2\times 10^{-3}~\text{eV}$, i.e., in the strong washout regime \cite{Buchmuller:2004tu}.
+In this case the Planck mass and the Fermi scale still yield the neutrino mass scale $m_*$ [see Eq.~\eqref{mstar}], which determines the normalization of $\mt$ in the efficiency factor $\kappa_f$ [Eq.~\eqref{kappaf}].
+From the full efficiency factor [Eq.~\eqref{fullkappa}] one can then determine the maximal baryon asymetry as a function of $\mt$ and $m_3$, which is reached at $\mt \simeq 2\times 10^{-3}~\text{eV}$, i.e., in the strong-washout regime \citep*{Buchmuller:2004tu}.
 This leads to the upper and lower bounds $m_3 \lesssim 250~\text{eV}$ and $M_1 \gtrsim 2\times 10^6~\text{GeV}$, respectively.